 If you want to keep the majority of the garden low-maintenance but tend to get bored easily, choose a variety of perennials as your garden base and pair them with annuals that you can change out in small sections from year to year.

-For an environmentally friendly, attractive, and easy-to-install landscaping feature, try using some rain barrels.
-They collect water you can use for watering your plants, while adding an interesting and attractive visual to any part of the garden.
+For an environmentally friendly, attractive, and easy-to-install simple landscape ideas feature, try using some rain barrels.
+They collect the water you can use for watering your plants while adding an interesting and attractive visual to any part of the garden.

 You can place rain barrels under downspouts or find beautiful old wine barrels or wooden buckets that are watertight and place them around the garden.
 These smaller buckets may be easier to handle than large barrels, though, unless you install a spigot for easy pouring.

-Idea 12: Use Potted Plants in Fun, Unique Pots
+#12: Use Potted Plants In Fun, Unique Pots

 Potted plants are an extremely versatile, easy way to keep plants blooming around the garden nearly all year long.
 They also make the yard super low-maintenance.